 Serving Suggestions

-- Serve with a side of fresh salsa or pico de gallo for a zesty flavor boost.
+- Salsa or pico de gallo for a zesty kick .

-- Guacamole or sliced avocado adds creaminess and richness.
+- Guacamole or sliced avocado adds creaminess .

-- Pair with a simple green salad dressed with lime vinaigrette for a refreshing contrast.
+- A simple green salad with lime vinaigrette .

 Storage and Reheating Tips

-- Store leftover quesadillas in an airtight container in the refrigerator for up to 3 days.
+- Keep leftovers in an airtight container in the fridge up to 3 days .

 Frequently Asked Questions (FAQ)